 The new law tightens restrictions introduced in 2006 by forbidding smoking

 Spanish lawmakers have voted to approve a tough anti-smoking law, meaning

 and restaurants will be no-smoking zones.
-Smokers will also not be
+Smokers will also not be allowed

-bill, was passed in the lower house by 189 votes to
+in the lower house by 189 votes to

 154. Bar and cafe owners fear the law will adversely affect business.

 Bar complaints Spain was once famed for its smoke-filled bars, corner cafes

 sealed cubicles for smokers also failed.
-While the 2006
+While the 2006 anti-smoking law

-restaurant owners choose whether or not to allow smoking.
+whether or not to allow smoking.